Tag: family history

 Approximately 3,000 Palatines, including Anna Maria and Johann, boarded the 3rd ship, Fame, for a 10-13 week journey across the Atlantic.
 Illness, malnutrition, and starvation continued throughout the voyage.
 (Jones, 1985).

 The family of 4 arrived in New York on July 14, 1710.
 They were required to work producing tar and pitch for the British Navy to repay the cost of their passage.
-Instead of relief, they remained trapped in cycles of food scarcity and poor living conditions, suffering with delays in rations and ongoing vitamin deficiencies.
+Instead of relief, they remained trapped in cycles of food scarcity and poor living conditions, suffering from delays in the rations and ongoing vitamin deficiencies.
 (Jones, 1985) Anna Maria Keller (Birth 1685– Death 25 November 1789, age 104) and Johann Martin Seubert (c.
-1674–16 July 1739) (Jones, 1985) Anna Maria Keller (Birth 1685– Death 25 November 1789, age 104) and Johann Martin Seubert (c.
+1674–16 July 1739) (Jones, 1985) Anna Maria Keller (c.
+1685– Death 25 November 1789, age 104) and Johann Martin Seubert (c.
 1674–16 July 1739)

 Voyage map Dennis Winger: Hard Work, Hollywood Glamour & Scarcity